isomerpages/govtech-gobusiness/_essentialservices/1a-healthandsocialservices.md

 : a.
 Parents may approach their children’s preschools and schools for assistance.
 : b.
 Priority given to parents in Essential Services like Healthcare.

 9A.
-All outpatient non-public health institution (PHI) Allied Health Services[*] (excluding psychology services) to adhere to the following from 29 April 2020 to 17 May 2020:
+All outpatient non-public health institution (PHI) Allied Health Services[1] (excluding psychology services) to adhere to the following from 29 April 2020 to 17 May 2020:

 <ins>Profession-related requirements</ins><br>
 a.
 Leverage on tele-consult/tele-rehab to address clinical needs as far as possible.<br>